 FVC Regulation and Section 18 CBA 1971

 Many Irish SPEs are FVCs.
-Since 2015, the CBI has extended this regime to non-FVC SPEs (via Section 18 CBA 1971) which must provide quarterly balance sheets and annual profit and loss data.
+Since 2015, the CBI has extended reporting obligations to non-FVC SPEs (via Section 18 CBA 1971) which must provide quarterly balance sheets and annual profit and loss data.

 Credit Reporting Act